Geri Hudson: Reception

-A writer from Virgin Media profiled some of Hollyoaks' "hottest females" in their opinion, of Geri they stated: "Geri Hudson might've been one of the hottest honeys in the village but she still had her fair share of drama in the romance department.
+Author Matthew Evans noted that the character gained "massive popularity" and that only Jude Cunningham (Davinia Taylor) rivalled her in popularity.
+He branded her one of the "most desired and popular" characters ever to feature in Hollyoaks.
+He noted that female viewers "admired" Geri and male viewers "lusted after" her.
+He concluded that by the time she left Geri had created "indelible memories" and "millions of viewers were sad to bid farewell to her."
+A writer from Virgin Media profiled their opinions of some of Hollyoaks' "hottest females".
+Of Geri, they stated: "Geri Hudson might've been one of the hottest honeys in the village but she still had her fair share of drama in the romance department.
 After marrying the ultimate bad boy footballer she eventually escaped with his cash to Spain. " Singer Lisa Scott-Lee said that she was just like Geri, a character who is "strong and independent and a bit feisty too".
 Allison Maund from Inside Soap branded Geri a bed-hopping female.
-Claire Tolley from the Liverpool Echo described Geri as "Hollyoaks biggest flirt and man-eater [who] spends the majority of her time in the soap getting one over on her love rivals."
+An Inside Soap reporter included Geri at number one in a list of their "top five Hollyoaks blonde" characters.
+They stated that "maneater extraordinaire - she's our No.1 Chester blonde."